How to configure your workstation for Revit

 Revit uses about 20 times the RAM size of the project file when loading a model.
 Formula: (file size) x 20 = size of RAM required to load the file.

 Example: The file size is 800 MB x 20 = 16.000 MB - your workstation needs 16 GB RAM to load a file with 800 MB.
 We recommend to use 4-8 GB RAM per CPU core.
 For example, if you opt for a single six-core processor, 32 GB of RAM is sufficient for basic tasks or 64 GB for more demanding tasks.

 Revit CPU instead of GPU

 The graphics card is hardly used at Revit.
 Most tasks are processed by the CPU.
 Therefore it is advisable from our point of view to focus on a powerful CPU.
-A certified graphics card from nVidia with DirectX 11 support is completely sufficient.
+For most applications an nVidia Quadro P2000 is more than sufficient.
+We recommend using a certified nVidia Quadro series graphics card or an AMD Radeon Pro XW series graphics card with DirectX 11 support.